temporalio/temporal-learning/docs/getting_started/python/run_workers_with_cloud_python/index.md

 ## Worker code

-You will reuse the code from [Run your first Temporal application with the Python SDK](/docs/getting_started/python/first_program_in_python/index) tutorial.
+You will build off the code used in the [Run your first Temporal application with the Python SDK](/docs/getting_started/python/first_program_in_python/) tutorial.

 This tutorial will modify your Worker code created in the previous tutorial and start your Workflow using the CLI.